 What is Croquet?
 Is it Cricket?
-Something you eat stuffed with Bacalau?
-A game for old ladies?
+Something you eat stuffed with Bacalhau?
+A game kings & queens?

 In a nutshell, Croquet is a game where players hit balls through hoops, with a mallet, that looks like an upside down hammer!

 The origins go back to ancient times, when the Roman game of "paganica," was played with a small leather ball, hit with a long curved stick.
 The aim was to hit all the designated trees in a field in the least number of shots.

 Later a game named "palle maille" emerged and was being played in France during the 13th century in the Southern Languedoc province, better known today as the French Riviera.
 A Parisian publication in 1717 is noted to have a picture of a player, hitting a small ball through an arch, secured into the ground.
 The French name derives from an Italian word "pallamaglio," with "palla" meaning "ball" and "maglio" meaning "mallet."

 In 1660, King Charles II; married to the very wealthy Portuguese Princess Catherine de Braganza, returned to England from his exile in France.
 He brought back the game of Palle Maille, becoming extremely popular with his opulent court.
 Wooden type hammers were used along with long handles, to hit wooden balls through metal rings, just under a foot in diameter.